-During the spring term, students live in shared flats in central London, which are secured for them by the coordinator at the Centre; during the summer sessions, students live in single rooms in nearby university residence halls.
+During the spring term and summer sessions, students live in shared flats in central London, which are secured for them by the coordinator at the Centre.

 Traveling during Term

 Classes are held Monday through Thursday, generally in the mornings.
 So, with Fridays free, students can arrange weekend trips, day trips, and sightseeing in London.
 During the week-long spring break, many students travel around Britain or to other countries in Europe.
 Furthermore, field trips to museums and historic houses in London and other English cities are an integral part of the program.

 Student numbers vary from session to session, but maximum enrollment is fifteen.
 Preference may be given to seniors in the spring term, or rising seniors in the summer sessions, and the order of applications may be taken into consideration.